TheIceCreamTroll/AutomaticDesktopRotation/README.md

 ## Python Setup

 1. Install your OS's required Python modules with: ```pip install -f requirements.txt```<br>
 2. In AutomaticDesktopRotation.py, set ```DeviceCount =``` to the number of Arduinos you are using.

 #### Windows

+There are two methods this script can use to rotate your monitor on Windows: The pywin32 Python module (this is used by default) and display64.exe.<br>
+While they are functionally the same, I've noticed that if you rotate your monitor from 90 to 270 degrees using pywin32 without letting Windows rotate to 0 degrees partway through, the screen wouldn't rotate.
+Display64.exe does not have this issue.

+There may be other scenarios where one is better than the other, so give them both a try.

+To use display64.exe instead of pywin32:
+1. Download it from [here](http://noeld.com/programs.asp?cat=misc#display).
+While it's free to download, buy a copy if you can to support the creator.
+2. Set ```windowsfallback``` to ```True``` and set ```displayexe =``` to wherever you've extracted display64.exe to.

 To make AutomaticDesktopRotation.py start on boot:
 1. Move AutomaticDesktopRotation.py to ```%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup\```
 2. Change the file extension to .pyw.